 We round up some of the best expensive bass guitars and show you why they’re totally worth it.
 These are some options that are widely known as the best high-end bass guitars of all time

-When you’re professional level player looking for your next workhorse or you’re about to graduate from beginner to intermediate or professional, you need a quality option that you won’t have to upgrade.
+When you’re a professional-level player looking for your next workhorse or you’re about to graduate from beginner to intermediate or professional, you need a quality option that you won’t have to upgrade.

 So, today we’ve rounded up some of the best expensive bass guitars of all time, so you know where to go when you’re shopping for the last bass guitar you’ll ever need.